SanjeevMB/Life-skills-track/README.md

 ### 2. Communication

 >Active listening is a communication skill that involves fully concentrating on and comprehending the message.

+### 3. Learning process

+>Learning anything in easy and effectively way make our life easier.
+Here is different method of learning.